PheyShan/findmyhat/README.md

 # findmyhat

-Reflect on the following questions in your readme file ●	What did you like about this project?
+Reflect on the following questions in your readme file:
+●	What did you like about this project?
 Interesting game programming.
 ●	What did you struggle with in this project?